BenGOsborn/OsbornAI-Website/frontend/articles/containerize-machine-learning-models-with-docker.md

 <br />

-#### Creating the API
+#### Creating the API:
 Now we will create the API that will predict the category of flower that the features sent belong to.

 <br />

-First of all we will import the dependencies for the project, and will define the class that will be responsible for predicting the cateogory of flower that the features belong to.
+In a new file <i>app.py</i> in the <i>root</i> directory we will import the dependencies for the project, and will define the class that will be responsible for predicting the cateogory of flower that the features belong to.
 We will call this class <code>Model</code> and will give it a constructor that will initialize the current working directory, load in our standardization parameters and set them as class members, load in the model and set is as a class member, and declare the mapping from the index of the category with the highest probability output by the model to the name of the flower that that index corresponds to and set is as a class member.

 <br />